amehra844/Aish-Mehra/README.md

 ### Contact

 Need the restaurant recomendations?
 Need help with math?
-Contact me @mehra8@illinois.edu
+Contact me at mehra8@illinois.edu